dixita0607/dart-pad/Workshop-Authoring-Guide.md

 DartPad can load and display step-by-step instructional content.
 To get started right away, [clone this starter project](https://github.com/johnpryan/dartpad_workshop_starter) and follow the README.
-See [Getting started with Slivers](https://dartpad.dev/workshops.html?webserver=https://dartpad-workshops-io2021.web.app/getting_started_with_slivers) to see a running example.
+To see an example, try the [Getting started with Slivers](https://dartpad.dev/workshops.html?webserver=https://dartpad-workshops-io2021.web.app/getting_started_with_slivers) workshop.

 # Setup
 ## Directory structure